 How to train abs, the best exercises and the worst in your way to a six pack

 So you’re here because you decided you want to work your abs.
-We wrote this article because so much of the information found on the internet about this subject is outdated or just plain wrong, and some of the most common ab exercises are even dangerous and should be avoided completely.
+We wrote this article because so much of the information found on the internet about this subject is outdated or just plain wrong.
+Some of the most common ab exercises are even dangerous and should be avoided completely.

-This guide will teach you anything you need to know to train your abs right and safely.
+This guide will teach you everything you need to know to train your abs right and safely.

 Don’t do hundreds of crunches!

-The first thing anyone who wants to train abs does, is to go and do dozens, or even hundreds of crunches.
-Problem is, this is not the best way to train the abs, it is not very effective, it only works the outer ab muscle – the rectus abdominis, but not the inner core muscles.
-And the worse of all - it might even be dangerous for you spine.
+The first thing anyone who wants to train abs does is to start doing dozens, or even hundreds of crunches.
+Problem is, this is not the best method to train the abs, it is not very effective, it only works the outer ab muscle–the rectus abdominis, but not the inner core muscles.
+The worse of all - it might even be dangerous for your spine.

-An important thing that many people don’t know is that having a six pack is more an issue of a diet than training.
-Basically, almost everyone have a six pack, it is usually hidden by some layer of belly fat.
+An important fact that many people don’t know is that having a six-pack is more an issue of a diet than exercise.
+Basically, almost everyone has a six-pack, it is usually hidden by some layer of belly fat.

-This is a common fitness myth called spot reduction – The belief that training a specific muscle will result in fat loss in that area of the body.
+This is a common fitness myth called spot reduction – The belief that training a specific muscle will lead to fat loss in that area of the body.
 And it doesn’t work this way.
 Working a certain muscle might make the muscle stronger, and bigger.
-But no matter how much you’ll work your abs, you will not get a flat tummy or six pack, you have to lose fat overall, because the body draws energy from the fat stores in the entire body, and not just in around the area being worked.
-Losing fat is mostly about diet and keeping a caloric deficit.
+But no matter how much you’ll work your abs, you will not get a flat tummy or a six-pack, you have to lose fat overall.
+Because the body draws energy from the fat deposits in the entire body, and not just in around the area being worked.
+Fat-loss is mostly about diet and maintaining a caloric deficit.

 Why abs are important?

-The job of your abs is to stabilize your spine and torso.
+The role of your abs is to stabilize your spine and torso.
 Everything you do – walk, sit, stand, run, lift and bend involves your abs.
-Your abs are working almost all of the time.
+Your abs work virtually all the time!
 Having stronger abs will give you a better posture making you look leaner and taller.
-It will make you stronger overall improving your performance on other exercises, since producing strength on the extremities (arms and legs) requires a stable core.
+It will make you stronger overall, increasing your performance on other exercises.
+Since producing strength on the extremities (arms and legs) requires a stable core.

 Lower back pain

-So, this is the real reason why you should train your abs.
-Almost anyone has suffered and occasionally suffering from lower back pain.
-If you haven’t had it yet, that’s because you probably only at your 20’s, just give it a few years, and you’ll know what we’re talking about.
+So, here is the real reason you should strengthen your abs.
+Almost everyone has suffered and occasionally suffering from lower back pain.
+If you haven’t had it yet, that’s because you probably only at your 20s.
+Just give it a few years, and you’ll know what we’re talking about.

-One of the reasons so many of us have lower back pain is weak abs (and glutes, but this is for another article).
-The abs responsible for stabilizing the spine, having a sedentary lifestyle makes them weak causing your back muscles and spinal discs to take a lot of the pressure.
+One reason so many of us have lower back trouble is weak abs (and glutes, but this is for another article).
+The abs responsible for stabilizing the spine, having a sedentary lifestyle makes them weak causing your back tendons and spinal discs to pick up a lot of the pressure.

 The new approach to ab training